 While not traditionally known as flying roaches, American cockroaches occasionally overrun homes despite generally favoring sewer systems.
 These pests can fly or glide through openings to infest damp areas like your basement or bathroom.

 For other cockroach species, most will crawl in through small openings.
 Do you have a gap under your doors or windows?
 These tiny pests can utilize these thin crevices to squeeze indoors in search of food.

 Cockroaches can even infest your home through other non-conventional means.
-If you’ve recently traveled to an area with roaches or received a package, these pests can hitch a ride in a moving box or inside a delivery.
+If you’ve recently traveled to an area with roaches or received a package, these pests can hitch a ride in a moving box or delivery.

 While uncommon, cockroaches may hide in furniture.
 If you’re noticing a new insect problem after purchasing used furniture, you may have accidentally moved in a new house guest.
 Yuck!

 For apartment dwellers, cockroaches can potentially move from unit to unit.
 One neighbor may already have the pests, and the roaches can travel throughout the complex through small cracks or vents to forage for more food.

 Why Does a Cockroach Infestation Matter?